Help us protect Dutch Charlie Creek

 How to help

-Friends of Shaahnaa’ Lhook’ is currently in litigation to compel Cal Fire to halt logging on these plans and void its approval of these plans.
+Friends of Dutch Charlie Creek is currently in litigation to compel Cal Fire to halt logging on these plans and void its approval of these plans.
 We expect to win in court if we can see it through.
 All donations go directly to covering the costs of this litigation.
-The lawsuit is Friends of Shaahnaa Lhook v California Department Of Forestry, Case No. 26CV04137, and all case documents on record can be viewed here.

 Your donation is tax-deductible